s1h2u3b4h5a6m7-ops/investorlens/STATE.md

   and cannot double-insert.
 Proven on PostgreSQL 16.2: run twice → 77 rows, second run inserts 0.

+## Lessons Session H added

+- **Read the event SHP, not just the quarterly one.** A capital-structure change forces a company to re-file its shareholding pattern.
+Three of this batch had done so since 31 Mar 2026 — SHRIRAMFIN on 08 Apr, JIOFIN on 21 Apr.
+Recording the March figure for those two would have shipped a number the company itself had already superseded. `as_of` earns its keep here: the batch honestly carries a mix of "Mar 2026" and "Apr 2026".
+- **The percentage lies; the share count does not.** In four of these five the promoter's share COUNT was unchanged quarter-on-quarter — SHRIRAMFIN held 47,76,30,880 shares before and after falling from 25.38% to 20.30%; SBI has held the same 55,50,00,000 shares in SBILIFE for years; CHOLAFIN's promoter crossed below 50% without selling.
+A tracker that reports only "% down" reports a decision that nobody made.
+Always read the share count next to it.
+- **Lock-in is not pledge.** JIOFIN shows 25 crore promoter shares "locked" — the statutory lock-in on a preferential allotment, a rule the promoter agreed to, not collateral a lender can seize.
+Same column on a tracker, opposite meaning. §5's pledge sentence says so explicitly.
+- **A batch can carry a comparison the single pages cannot.** HDFCLIFE and SBILIFE are both bank-owned life insurers; one closed FY26 at 177% solvency and took ₹1,000 cr from its parent, the other at 190% and took nothing.
+Two rows researched in the same pass make that visible; two rows researched six months apart would not have.

 ## Mission lock (unchanged)

 Business UNDERSTANDING first — value chains, business cores, moats, live